ABOUT MY NOVEL

 He approaches the hostess stand, announcing, “Masters, reservation for two.”

 The hostess smiles and nods and leads us to one of the booths.
 It’s shaped like a semi-circle instead of a rectangle, so we’re sitting next to each other instead of across from one another.
 Immediately after the hostess leaves us with menus and a wine list, I look around for our server.
-This place is making me anxious, and I have to get a drink in me, STAT.
+This place is making me anxious, and I have to get a drink in me, now.

 Paul reaches to hold my hand.
 “How do you like it?”